-The course is asynchronous.
-You may view the recorded talks at your convenience.
+The course is asynchronous: you may view the recorded talks at your convenience.
 The recommended schedule is to view one talk each week and complete the associated readings and exercises in the module.
 There are 6 modules.
 The course facilitators will interact with the course on a weekly basis to support all learners, and we strongly encourage you to respond to and engage with your fellow course participants.

-- Patrons: The Patron rate of $199 supports our efforts to connect teachers and learners through online programs.
+- Patrons: $199.
+The Patron rate supports our efforts to connect teachers and learners through online programs.
 In particular, it helps us offer the generosity policy to those in need.

 * * * * *